paulfchristiano/alba/README.md

 in [this post](https://medium.com/ai-control/alba-an-explicit-proposal-for-aligned-ai-17a55f60bbcf).
 A more recent blog post is [here](https://medium.com/@paulfchristiano/5636ef510907).

-For now the system is theoretical; the point of writing it as code (and running it with mocked up AI capabilities) is to force ourselves to be extremely concrete about exactly how the proposed system would work.
-Over the medium term this implementation will hopefully become practical enough to run, and we can start to see what works and doesn't work.
+For now the system is theoretical; the point of writing this code (and running it with mocked up AI capabilities) is to be very concrete/precise about exactly how the proposed system would work.
+Over the medium or long term we might have an implementation that is practical enough to run, and then we could learn something about what works and what doesn't.

 For now the system has a number of deal-breaking problems (see the TODO and FIXME's in alba.py), such that it definitely wouldn't be aligned if you used it with powerful AI.